Great Northern War: 1709–1714: Ottoman Empire

 When his army surrendered, Charles XII of Sweden and a few soldiers escaped to Ottoman territory, founding a colony in front of Bender, Moldova.
 Peter I demanded Charles's eviction, and when the sultan refused, Peter decided to force it by invading the Ottoman Empire.
-However the ensuing Pruth River Campaign resulted in a disaster for the Russians as Peter's army was trapped by an Ottoman army at the Pruth river.
+The ensuing Pruth River Campaign resulted in a disaster for the Russians as Peter's army was trapped by an Ottoman army at the Pruth river.
 However, Peter managed to negotiate a retreat, making a few territorial concessions and promising to withdraw his forces from the Holy Roman Empire as well as allowing Charles's return to Sweden.
 These terms were laid out in the Treaty of Adrianople (1713).
 Charles showed no interest in returning, established a provisional court in his colony, and sought to persuade the sultan to engage in an Ottoman-Swedish assault on Russia.
 The sultan put an end to the generous hospitality granted and had the king arrested in what became known as the "kalabalik" in 1713.
 Charles was then confined at Timurtash and Demotika; later he abandoned his hopes for an Ottoman front and returned to Sweden in a 14-day ride.